 The best method to get in contact with us is by email (for administrative or personal enquiries), by discussion board (for academic/content related enquiries) or by asking a question in the live tutorials.
-If you wish to discuss something over the phone, or via Zoom, it is best to first arrange a mutually suitable time by email.
+If you wish to discuss something over the phone, or via Zoom, please email the coordinator(s) to arrange a mutually suitable time.

-Questions about administrative aspects or course content can be emailed to the coordinator, and when doing so please use "[RM1]:" in the Subject line of your email to assist in keeping track of our email messages.
+Questions about administrative aspects or course content can be emailed to the coordinator(s) for the semester, and when doing so please use "[RM1]:" in the Subject line of your email to assist in keeping track of our email messages.
 Coordinator/s will be available to answer questions as much as possible.
-However, please note that instructors are not necessarily available every day of the week and you should expect that it may take a business day or two to respond to questions or an email.
+However, please note that instructors are not necessarily available every day of the week and you should expect that it may take a business day or two to respond.

-Canvas announcements will be the primary form of communication from me to you.
-Please check your canvas announcements regularly or set them up to automatically email notify you of new announcements.
+Canvas announcements will be the primary form of communication from the RM1 coordinators to you.
+Please check your Canvas announcements regularly or set them up to automatically email notify you of new announcements.